 The Twist community groups perform their new shows for their own community.
 This production is an essential focus of the project looking at local issues of concern.
 It is the responsibility of the groups to present their show at least twice in their own community, and one further performance that allows them to get exposure further afield.

 This project focuses on adapting a novel for theatre and building the skills of mid-career theatre writers.
 The workshop provides intensive mentoring and coaching for developing writers and provides a platform for the writers to publically show their work and build their profile.
-It involves exchange with partners in The Netherlands, partners Savannah Trust from Zimbabwe, and Mahambe Theatre from Mozambique.
+It involves exchange with partners Savannah Trust from Zimbabwe, and Mahambe Theatre from Mozambique.

 University Exchange Projects

-The Drama Studies Department of the Durban University of Technology (DUT) hosts an annual exchange workshop between third year students and the Twist groups, which allows these young people to share ideas and experiences in inspires ideas for collaborations and new work.
+Twist partners with The Drama Studies Departments of the Durban University of Technology (DUT) and AFDA Durban, and hosts exchange workshops between students and the Twist groups.
 Students from both DUT and UKZN Drama work with scripts from the Twist groups in their practical acting and directing projects.

 Throughout the year, Twist hosts workshops for members of the Twist groups as well as other young professionals in KZN.
 These workshops focus on arts administration, acting conceptualising new work and theatre directing.
 Workshops are often hosted by partner organisations and festivals around KZN.